schouery/mv2020/registration.md

 If you have not received emails yet, we kindly ask you to wait.
 We are at our speed limit and answering messages both through email and Facebook is taking more time that could be used to speedup the registration process.
 We also receive emails of people that made mistakes in the registration forms (like a team that split the registration into two classes).
 Some of these mistakes can be fixed, some can not.

-We intend to finish the registrations by December 10th, probably soon.
+We intend to finish the registrations by December 10th.